ubaldot/vim-conda-activate/README.md

 [vim-conda](https://github.com/cjrh/vim-conda) by providing the same features in a Vim9 fashion.
 It further accommodates changes that `conda` experienced throughout the years.
-This plugin has been tested on **Conda 23.3.1**.

-*Conda-activate* set various environment variables such as `$CONDA_DEFAULT_ENV`,
+*Conda-activate* sets various environment variables such as `$CONDA_DEFAULT_ENV`,
  `$CONDA_PREFIX`, `$PATH`, etc., and set the `pythonthreehome` and `pythonthreedll` options.

 The internal `sys.path` used by Vim is also set.

+This plugin has been tested on **Conda 23.3.1** and it work-ish on such a release.
+Work-ish means that there could be some use-cases where it performs poorly.

 ## Requirements